armankhoshnevis/F1-Data-Analysis/README.md

 Notes:
 I replace alphatauri team with rb and remove the discontinued teams toro_rosso, force_india, and racing_point to avoid introducing bias into the analysis.

+In the requirements.txt, I have specified the version of the packages required for the Streamlit app to deploy the web page.